Covid 19 Delta outbreak: Cases stay low - 19 in the community, 43 at the border - NZ Herald

 There was a significant rise in booster vaccinations yesterday as the interval between the second dose and the booster was officially reduced from six to four months yesterday.

-There were more than extra 35,000 booster doses administered today compared to yesterday, a total of 41,165.
+More than 35,000 extra booster doses were administered today compared to yesterday, a total of 41,165.

 That added to the 1307 first doses, 4601 second doses and 599 third primary doses that were also administered yesterday.